opengovern/automation/eks/README.md

 - **Infrastructure Management:**
   - Use `terraform plan` to review changes before applying.
   - Regularly update Terraform and Helm to the latest stable versions for security and feature improvements.

+---

+## Summary

+By following this SOP, you have successfully:

+- Cloned and configured Terraform infrastructure code.
+- Deployed AWS infrastructure, including an EKS cluster.
+- Obtained and applied an ACM certificate for HTTPS.
+- Configured `kubectl` to access your Kubernetes cluster.
+- Installed the OpenGovernance application using Helm.
+- Configured Kubernetes Ingress with HTTPS.
+- Updated DNS records to point your domain to the Load Balancer.
+- Accessed the OpenGovernance platform securely via HTTPS.

+---

+**Remember**: Always adhere to your organization's security policies and best practices when deploying and managing infrastructure and applications.